MoonHawlk/MoonHawlk/README.md

 ### *Hi!
 What's up!* 👋

-~ 👦🏻I'm a CS ungraduated student that loves to know more about tech, and stuff.
+~ 👦🏻I'm a CS ungraduated student that loves to know more about tech, and the geek world.
 <br>
 ~ 💻Working with Python and Java.
 <br>